-C. Any ordinary civil actions, including torts or suits seeking monetary damages, shall be filed in accordance with the applicable venue statutes and La.
-R.S.
-15:1184 et seq.
-(Prison Litigation Reform

-Act, hereinafter referred to as "PLRA"), in the parish where prisoner was incarcerated at the time the action arose.
+C. Any ordinary civil actions, including torts or suits seeking monetary damages, shall be filed in accordance with the applicable venue statutes and the PLRA in the parish where prisoner was incarcerated at the time the action arose.
 Post-conviction relief applications and habeas petitions are excluded from the requirements of the PLRA and shall be filed in accord with the venue statutes applicable to such actions.

 D. All Parole Revocation Complaints/Appeals are proper only in the 19th Judicial District Court, pursuant to La.
 R.S.
 15:574.11.

-Adopted April 20, 2010, effective June 1, 2010; amended November 18, 2010, effective January 1, 2011.
+Adopted April 20, 2010, effective June 1, 2010; amended November 18, 2010, effective January 1, 2011; amended November 21, 2011, effective January 1, 2012.

-Rule 60.2Proceedings in the 19th Judicial District Court
+Rule 60.2 Proceedings in the 19th Judicial District Court